tursodatabase/turso-docs/tutorials/index.md

 values required by the [libSQL client library] used in a web application deployment.

+## [Vercel setup guide]

+This guide illustrates how to use Vercel environment variables to provide values required by the [libSQL client library] used in a web application deployment.

 ## [Using Turso with CloudFlare Workers and TypeScript]

 This tutorial guides you through the process of creating a CloudFlare Worker